JCWasmx86/GNOME-Builder-Plugins/README.md

 - stack: Integration for the stack buildsystem
 - swift: Integration for the swift buildsystem
 - swift-format: Integration for swift-formatter
+- swift-tempaltes: Extends the CreateProject-Dialog to add Swift-Support
 - swift-lint: Integration for swift-lint
 - texlab: LaTeX integration (Disabled by default, enable by using `-Dplugin_texlab=enabled`)
 - xmlfmt: Formatter for XML